 The Conference Committee

-Lex Lyon is in his seventh year of teaching at Portland Public Schools, has presented at the Welcoming and Safe Schools conference, and currently serves on the board of GLSEN Southern Maine.
-He stepped in for Julie (previously of GLSEN Southern Maine) last year to plan the conference.
+Lex Lyon is in his eighth year of teaching at Portland Public Schools, has presented at the Welcoming and Safe Schools conference, and currently serves on the board of GLSEN Southern Maine.
+He stepped in for Julie (previously of GLSEN Southern Maine) some years ago to plan the conference.
 He received his Masters Degree in Teaching and Learning at the University of Southern Maine, where he focused his research on what middle school students want teachers to do to best help LGBTQ+ students in middle school.
 When he is not teaching he is likely surfing or hiking along the coast of Maine.

 Meg Rooks is a librarian for Portland Public Schools and has presented at the Welcoming and Safe Schools Youth Conference.
-She is the advisor of the Civil Rights Team at Lincoln Middle School as well as the SAGA (Sexuality and Gender Acceptance) group at Lyman Moore Middle School.
+She is the advisor of the SAGA (Sexuality and Gender Acceptance) groups at Lincoln and Lyman Moore Middle Schools.
+Meg also sits on the board of the local non-profit, "I'm Your Neighbor", which encourages students to read books about New Arrivals to build understanding and see commonalities among diverse groups of people.